Set 2: Inferences (Intermediate)

 • "heat waves will become more frequent"

-Why others are wrong: A (Rising temperatures cause bleaching and death.), C ('Prolonged heat waves' prevent recovery.), D ('Prolonged' (not brief) heat waves cause death.).
+Why others are wrong: A ('Prolonged heat waves' prevent recovery.), B (Rising temperatures cause bleaching and death.), D ('Prolonged' (not brief) heat waves cause death.).